tinacms/tina.io/content/guides/nextjs/tina-with-strapi/querying-strapi.md

 title: 'Querying Strapi'
 ---

 Now we're ready to bridge the gap between our front-end and Strapi.
 Scroll all the way down to the bottom of `pages/index.js` and take a look at `getStaticProps`.
 This is where our index page is getting the list of blog posts from the filesystem.
-With a quick bit of surgery we can make this instead pull the data from Strapi.
+With a quick bit of surgery, we can make this instead pull the data from Strapi..

 ```js
 import { fetchGraphql } from 'react-tinacms-strapi-bm-test'